9 Differences Between Loving Your Partner And Being In Love With Them, According To Experts

 If your sex life waxes and wanes, never fear.
 It's common for couples to have sex less frequently once the honeymoon stage of a relationship ends.
 You might, for example, find yourselves having sex once a week, when you used to have it several times a day.
 And that's perfectly fine.

-Do reconsider things, however, if you don't have that spark during sex, and don't really feel like making an effort to get it back.
+Do reconsider, however, if you don't have that spark during sex, or if you don't feel like making an effort to get it back.
 "While not all relationships involve a lot of sex, if you and your partner used to be intimate frequently, but now rarely engage in sexual activity, it’s a sign your relationship has lost some of its spark," Bennett says.
 "This is especially evident if you have no desire for sex with your partner at all."

 5. You Only Want To Have Sex, And Nothing More Vs. You Still Connect In Other Ways

 Speaking of sex, it's possible to assess the "love levels' in your relationship by gauging how important physical intimacy is to you and your partner.

 If all you do is have sex, that could be another sign you're into each other, that you enjoy spending time together, but you may not be in love, per se.
 And if that's the type of relationship you want, that's great.
 Plenty of couples make sex a top priority, and it's 100 percent OK.